aidygus/astar-rover/readme.md

 Will keep a record of the distance the rover has travelled.

+### sounds

+When the status of the rover changes, it will play a sound to let you know.
+Depending where it is and what it's driving over, it can be quite vocal at times.

 ## Input Keys

 Managing the rover is done through Terminal Input with these commands: